Dental Emergencies

 If a crown comes loose or falls off, find the crown and clean the inside.
 You can place it back onto the tooth, if possible.
 This will protect what remains of the natural tooth.
 Place dental cement on the inside of the crown and put it back on the tooth.
 If you can’t find dental cement, denture adhesive can be used.
 Do not put Super Glue or other household glue on it.
 These are not meant to be in your mouth, plus they can damage both the tooth and the crown.

 When we see you, Dr. Slepchik will remove the new decay and place a new filling.
 If the tooth with the crown has new decay, we’ll need to remove that and prepare the tooth for the crown again.
-We will likely need to make adjustments to the crown.
+Your original crown will need to be adjusted..

 Toothaches

-Toothaches can come on suddenly and be very painful.
-They can keep you from being able to sleep or concentrate at work.
-If the pain is severe and doesn’t pass in a couple hours, this would constitute a dental emergency because you may have an abscess or a tooth needing an emergency root canal.
+Toothaches arrive suddenly and are very painful.
+You may be unable to sleep or concentrate at work.
+If the pain is severe and doesn’t pass, this would be considered a dental emergency.
+You may have an abscess or a tooth that needs a root canal.

-Try to alleviate the pain first.
-Make sure your mouth is clean by rinsing with warm water, and floss to remove any food lodged between your teeth.
-You can find brush-on over-the-counter toothache relievers but be careful not to get this gel on your gums.
-If the toothache lasts more than a day or two, please call us.
+Make sure your mouth is clean by rinsing with warm water, and floss to remove food lodged between your teeth.
+Be careful not to get over the counter gel on your gums.
+If the toothache lasts more than a day or two, you should call us.

 Sensitivity